• Home

 "It is fantastic!
 The alto now matches my Selmer Low C professional bass clarinet both in volume and overall tone.
 As a comparison I switched back to my best mouthpiece made by Olav Bakke in Norway.
 The volume and tone were severely diminished compared to the BIGMouthPiece.
 In community band, often an alto cl. part is not available so an alto sax part is substituted.
 Alto cl. normally can’t match alto sax in volume and punch, but with the BIGMouthPiece I know I can.
 I’m thrilled!"
 LL, Louisiana, USA (LeBlanc alto cl.)

-"Thanks for all your work on the BMP.
-I'm really impressed with how much easier my alto clarinet plays with it and how it gives the instrument a bolder, brighter sound.
-It's working nicely in the clarinet choir.
-My choir director recommended it to his colleague who directs groups in Denver.
+" Thanks for all your work on the BMP.
+I'm really impressed with how much easier my alto clarinet plays.
+Crossing the break was a weak, squeaky mess.
+Your BMP immediately made that easy with much bolder sound.
+The high clarion range was really feeble and fuzzy with the Bundy and the BMP made that bold and fluid.
+I can keep up with the saxes in our wind symphony for the first time ever.
+My [clarinet] choir director recommended it to his colleague who directs groups in Denver.
 I had a good discovery, too – I tried a Vandoren Jazz 2.5 alto sax reed and it mellowed the sound nicely.
 I'll use the Fibracell tenor 3.5 for the wind symphony when I'm teamed with the alto saxes.
 It helps me get to the higher notes.
 I'm really happy with the versatility I've found with different reeds for different ensembles.
 Great work!"
 Maria B., Colorado (Noblet alto cl.)

 "The alto is definitely much easier to blow, getting a lovely level of pianissimo that was not possible before."
 Vicktor P., Australia (LeBlanc alto cl., JD Woodwinds Composite Neck)